aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

    All efforts were unsuccessful.
 * Any time we tried pinning CDI threads to less than three cores we ran into issues, so three is the minimum.

-**What worked:** Once the CDI-SDK poll-threads were pinned to specific cores, we pinned all other application threads away from those cores using the CDI-SDK API **CdiOsThreadCreatePinned()**.
+**What worked:** Once the AWS CDI SDK poll-threads were pinned to specific cores, we pinned all other application threads away from those cores using the AWS CDI SDK API **CdiOsThreadCreatePinned()**.

 ### Launching Docker Containers